f-tonini/Termite-Dispersal-Simulation/Windows/Simple/IBM_Simple_Readme.txt

 (2) Copy into this folder both the "IBM_Simple.r" and "myfunctions.r" files you have downloaded

-(3) Create a folder within "C:\Temp" and name it "Raster" (full path: C:\Temp\Raster)

-(4) Inside the "C:\Temp" directory, place either a vector or a raster layer representing non-suitable habitat
+(3) Inside the "C:\Temp" directory, place either a vector or a raster layer representing non-suitable habitat
     for the termite species

 **********************************************************************************************************************